 When you live in a city like Chicago, it is really fun to play tourist every once in a while.
-And my favorite place to do that?
-The Shedd Aquarium!
+While some museums can get a bit stale if you have been visiting them since you were a kid like me, so I recommend checking out the one spot on museum campus that is always exciting and unpredictable: The Shedd Aquarium!

 In addition to saltwater fish, the Shedd has exhibits dedicated to freshwater fish, local marine life, jellyfish (this one is my absolute favorite), stingrays, penguins, and creatures of the ocean–from seals to dolphins to whales–it is am amazing habitat to admire the animals in.

-Organizers at the Shedd have done everything possible to allow kids to have a unique and close-up experience with all of the beautiful creatures throughout every exhibit, and they also created a Polar Play Zone for kids to engage in all kinds of learning, from pretending to be a penguin complete with costumes and slides to petting live starfish.
+Organizers at the Shedd have done everything possible to allow kids to have a unique and close-up experience with all of the beautiful creatures throughout every exhibit, and they also created a Polar Play Zone for kids to engage in all kinds of learning, from pretending to be a penguin complete with costumes and slides to real animal encounters.
 My boys absolutely love being in this area, and I enjoy the wonderful underwater views of the dolphins and belugas as I watch the boys play with other kids.

 A Few Tips to Visiting with Kids